-- 11.1.1 Wherever possible the principal and the board agree to use reasonable effort to resolve employment problems including personal grievances or disputes as quickly and close to the source of the matter as possible.
-If the matter cannot be resolved informally by direct discussion between the board and the principal then either party may invoke either: - (a) The services available under the Employment Relations Act 2000, which include access to the mediation service in the first instance, followed by resolution by the Employment Relations Authority if the matter is not resolved through mediation; or - (b) An arbitration process as provided for under section 155 of the Employment Relations Act 2000.
-In terms of section 155(3) of that Act, submission of an employment relations problem to arbitration does not: - (i) prevent any of the parties from using the mediation services or applying to the Employment Relations Authority or the Court in accordance with the Act; or - (ii) otherwise affect the application of the Employment Relations Act. - 11.1.2 Where the principal wishes to raise a personal grievance with the board the provisions of sections 102 to 128 of the Employment Relations Act 2000 apply.
+- 11.6.1 Where the principal wishes to raise a personal grievance with the board the provisions of sections 102 to 128 of the Employment Relations Act 2000 apply.
 In summary, the principal must raise the grievance with the employer within 90 days.
-The 90 day period begins on the latter of either: - (a) the date on which the action alleged to amount to a personal grievance occurred; - (b) the date on which the action alleged to amount to a personal grievance came to the principal's attention. - 11.1.3 Section 114 of the Employment Relations Act allows that where the principal wishes to submit a personal grievance to the board after the 90 days has elapsed the consent of the board is required.
+The 90 day period begins on the latter of either: - (a) the date on which the action alleged to amount to a personal grievance occurred; - (b) the date on which the action alleged to amount to a personal grievance came to the principal's attention. - 11.6.2 Section 114 of the Employment Relations Act allows that where the principal wishes to submit a personal grievance to the board after the 90 days has elapsed the consent of the board is required.
 If the board does not consent to such a request when made, the principal may seek a ruling from the Employment Relations Authority about whether the submission is allowed outside the 90 days.
-The Employment Relations Authority may allow a late submission if it finds that there are exceptional circumstances (as defined in the Employment Relations Act 2000) and it considers it just to do so. - 11.1.4 In accordance with section 103 of the Employment Relations Act 2000 the term personal grievance means any claim that an employee may have against the employer or former employer because of a claim: - (a) that the employee has been unjustifiably dismissed; or
+The Employment Relations Authority may allow a late submission if it finds that there are exceptional circumstances (as defined in the Employment Relations Act 2000) and it considers it just to do so. - 11.6.3 In accordance with section 103 of the Employment Relations Act 2000 the term personal grievance means any claim that an employee may have against the employer or former employer because of a claim: - (a) that the employee has been unjustifiably dismissed; or - (b) that the employee's employment, or 1 or more conditions of the employee's employment (including any condition that survives termination of the employment), is or are or was (during employment that has since been terminated) affected to the employee's disadvantage by some unjustifiable action by the employer; or